GiulianaB/GiulianaB/_pages/cv.md

 Current Position
 ======
-Postdoctoral fellow in the University of Victoria, Canada, under the supervition of Jody Klymak, Tetjana Ross and Guoqi Han.
+Postdoctoral fellow in the University of Victoria, Canada, under the supervision of Jody Klymak, Tetjana Ross and Guoqi Han.

 Education
 ======